Kenta Inoue

-Kenta Inoue (井上 健太, Inoue Kenta) is a Japanese professional footballer who plays as a midfielder for club Yokohama F. Marinos.
+Kenta Inoue (井上 健太, Inoue Kenta) is a Japanese professional footballer who plays as a midfielder for club Shimizu S-Pulse.

 Career

 Inoue started his professional career as a specially designated player for Oita Trinita, from Fukuoka University in the 2020 J1 League season.
 He joined the team fully from the 2021 season and played for two years, making 79 appearances and scoring 2 goals.

 Kenta made his league debut for Oita against Sagan Tosu on the 4 July 2020.
 He scored his first league goal for the club against Blaublitz Akita on the 25 May 2022, scoring in the 44th minute.

 In December 2022, it was announced Inoue would be moving to J1 League champions club, Yokohama F. Marinos for the 2023 season.

+In December 2025, Inoue transferred to fellow J1 League club Shimizu S-Pulse.